Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Sommerfeld's approximate solution

 with $c<1$ for any two points $x,\, y$ in the domain of $T$.
 The constant $c$ is called the Lipschitz constant of the map.
 The nice thing about contractions is that a powerful theorem guarantees, under certain conditions, that they have a unique fixed point: the Banach contraction principle.
-Its statement reads: \begin{quote} A contraction $T: X \to X$ on a complete metric space $X$ has a unique fixed point $x^{*}$. \end{quote} Remember that a complete metric space is a space endowed with a distance function in which every Cauchy sequence is convergent.
-An easy corollary of the Banach contraction principle is that $\lim_{n \to \infty}T^{(n)}(x)=x^{*}$ for all $x \in X$, where $T^{(n)}(x)$ denotes the $n$-fold composition $(T \circ \cdots \circ T)(x)$.
+Its statement reads: \begin{quote} A contraction $T \colon X \to X$ on a complete metric space $X$ has a unique fixed point $x^{*}$. \end{quote} Remember that a complete metric space is a metric space in which every Cauchy sequence is convergent.
+An easy corollary of the Banach contraction principle is that $\lim_{n \to \infty}T^{(n)}(x)=x^{*}$ for all $x \in X$, where $T^{(n)}(x)$ denotes the $n$-fold composition $(T \circ \cdots \circ T)(x)$.\cite{Hille1972}

-We now revisit (\ref{eq:first}) in the light of the above knowledge.
+We now revisit Eqs.~(\ref{eq:first}) in the light of the above knowledge.
 First, note that the interval $X=[0,e^{-1}]$ is a complete metric space (in the usual Euclidean metric $\|y-x\|=\sqrt{(y-x)^{2}}=\abs{y-x}$) because it is a closed subset of $\mathbb{R}$, which is complete.
 To check whether $T(x)=a/\ln{x}$ is a contraction on $X$ we take

-The largest possible value of the \rhs\ of (\ref{eq:lnxlny}) occurs when one of its terms becomes zero (for instance, when $x$ or $y \to 0$) and the other becomes $1/\ln(e^{-1})=-1$, such that $\abs{T(y)-T(x)} \leq \abs{a}$ in $X$.
-Putting everything together we get
+The largest possible value of the right-hand side of Eq.~(\ref{eq:lnxlny}) occurs when one of its terms becomes arbitrarily small (i.\,e., when $x$ or $y \to 0$) and the other becomes $1/\ln(e^{-1})=-1$, such that $\abs{T(y)-T(x)} \leq \abs{a}$ in $X$.
+Putting all together we get